8-digit frequency counter

 I also replaced the 22.625MHz reference oscillator in my YAESU FT-817 with a highly stable TCXO.
 This was because I wanted to monitor and check the frequency fluctuations using the FT-817.
 However, if the frequency of the receiver being monitored is not stable, it will be impossible to compare.

-I had been thinking about replacing it for a while, but was hesitant because it cost about 9,000 yen at the time.
+I had been thinking about replacing it for a while, but at the time it was about 9,000 yen, so I hesitated.
 However, when I checked Amazon last December, I found a compatible part for about 1,600 yen.
-The price difference with the genuine part was so large that I wondered if it would even be useful, but since it was only about 1,600 yen, I decided to buy it anyway.
+The price difference with the genuine part was so big that I wondered if it would even be useful, but since it was only about 1,600 yen, I decided to buy it anyway.

 Replacing the parts was very easy and did not require any soldering or other work; the work was completed by simply pulling out the existing reference oscillator unit by hand and inserting the new unit by hand.
 When replacing the unit, the original unit had 3P and 4P through holes in the printed circuit board, with the part mounting surface facing up.
 The unit purchased this time did not have these holes, so it could only be mounted with the printed circuit board surface facing up, as shown in the photo below.